 A colleague suggested that I drink bone broth to boost my collagen and support my body’s production of the vital protein.
 I went to my local organic butcher and brought home a plastic container of the fresh broth.
 I had heard about this magic elixir and its ability to strengthen the body and help manage a variety of chronic conditions.
 But, after heating up a bit and pouring it into a cup, I took a sip and could not tolerate the intensely meaty taste.
 I had to force feed myself like a five year old.
 This was not going to work!

 Lifestyle, age, sugar and high amounts of sun exposure deplete collagen in the body.
-Collagen is a protein made up of a specific chain of amino acids linked by a peptide band in which glycine, proline, alanine and hydroxyproline, are included.
+Collagen is a protein made up of a specific chain of amino acids.
 It is the most abundant protein in the body and supports strength, hydration, elasticity and flexibility.

 Collagen is the main protein found in skin (70%), hair, connective tissues, ligaments, tendons and cartilage.
 It helps joints move easier and reduces pain and deterioration.
 It strengthens blood vessels and the central nervous system.
 It promotes the skin’s regeneration and elasticity.
 It helps in the detoxifying processes by improving the body’s ability to use antioxidants, supports liver function, and the gut of the digestive system.